 Spring is coming!
 That means more sunny days and warmer temperatures.
 It also means winter melting and spring showers.

-Spring is coming!
-That means more sunny days and warmer temperatures.
-It also means winter melting and spring showers.
-Ensuring your crawl space is in proper condition is important to help keep water out and maintain your home’s structural integrity.
+Spring is here!
+That means more sun and warmer days.
+It also means melting snow and spring showers.
+Make sure your crawl space is in proper condition to help keep water out and maintain the structural integrity of your home.

-When getting your home ready for spring, be sure to keep these things in mind when checking your crawl space:
+When preparing your home for spring, keep these things in mind when checking your crawl space:

-Properly insulating and conditioning your crawl space can help the floors in your home maintain a consistent temperature.
-If you choose to insulate your crawl space, consider spray foam insulation.
-Spray foam insulation insulates and seals cracks and other penetration points in one application.
-If you choose to completely seal your crawl space (also known as a conditioned crawl space) you could even add storage space to your home’s square footage.
+By properly insulating and conditioning your crawl space, you can help the floors in your home maintain a constant temperature.
+If you decide to insulate your crawl space, consider spray foam insulation.
+Spray foam insulates and seals cracks and any other penetration points in one application.
+If you decide to completely seal your crawl space (also known as a conditioned crawl space) you could add storage space to the square footage of your home.

-Cracks can commonly form on the walls of a crawl space.
-You can help keep water and pests out of your crawl space by sealing these points.
-Installing spray foam can help by insulating and air sealing with one step.
+It is common for cracks to form in the walls of a crawl space.
+You can assist in keeping water and pests out of your crawl space by sealing these points.
+Spray foam can help by insulating and air sealing in one step.

-Moving water away from your foundation will help keep it out of your crawl space.
-By ensuring water properly drains away from your home, it will find its own path away from your crawl space.
-If water pools around your home consider contacting a landscape architect or other professional to address issues with grading around your home.
+Keep water out of your crawl space by moving it away from your foundation.
+By ensuring that water can drain away from your home, it will not enter your crawl space looking for maid service.
+If water pools around your home, consider contacting a professional to address issues with grading around your home.

 It is well known that our area of the country has been facing cold temperatures!
 We have been inundated with phone calls…